BenceSomosi/CFX_Nucleus_Manager/README.md

 # CFX-Nucleus-Manager
-Nucleus Manager is tool for CFX artists to manage simulation nodes easier in your scene.
+Nucleus Manager is a tool for CFX artists to manage simulation nodes easier in your scene.
 The tool was written in Python 2.7x.
 <br>
 <br>
 **Author:** Bence Somosi